ines-tools/ines-spec/README.md

 We welcome contributions to the INES Specification.
 Please follow these steps to contribute:

+0. Discuss with the current authors about the contribution (e.g. using issue tracker)
 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).
 3. Make your changes.